-If you are like most people, you have been looking forward to retirement for the better part of your career.
-We know that planning for retirement is an important part of any financial plan.
-But what we don’t necessarily know is how much money we need to retire in Canada, comfortably.
+Most people look forward to retirement for the better part of their working lives.
+We also know that planning for retirement is an important part of any financial plan.
+What we don’t necessarily know, however, is exactly how much money we need to retire in Canada at a comfortable level.

-Meanwhile, a survey done in 2016 on the average living expenses in Canada for people over the age of 65 is just south of $60,000.
-That makes for one heck of a shortfall between what they have and what they need to have to afford to retire.
-That’s why it’s important to determine where you may have gaps in income, and how much you actually need to retire in Canada.
+Meanwhile, a 2016 survey found that the average living expenses in Canada for people 65+ is just south of $60,000.
+This has likely gone up.
+That makes for one heck of a shortfall between what seniors have and what they need in retirement.
+What’s crystal clear is the need to determine where you may have gaps in income, and how much you’ll actually need for those post-career years.

 The typical rule of thumb is that you need between 70-100% of the income you were getting before retirement to live comfortably in your post-work life.
-If you plan to have a mortgage in retirement, you need as much of your annual working income as possible when you retire.
+If you plan on having a mortgage in retirement, you need as much of your annual working income as possible when you retire.
 However, if you’re one of the lucky few without a mortgage, you need less.

 Not everyone looks at 65 as the earliest they can retire.
 In fact, many people set their sights on 55 as their retirement goal age.

-If that’s your goal, do you want to know what that means for you?
-Use a calculator like this one to see how your current income and expenses can be organized in such a way that you can retire before 65.
-It might not be doable.
-But if it is, a calculator can show you exactly how much money you need to retire in Canada.
+If that’s your goal, use a calculator like this one to see how your current income and expenses can be organized in such a way that you can retire before 65.
+It might not be doable, but if it is, a calculator can give you a better idea.